daytonaio/content/definitions/20240819_definition_infrastructure as code _iac_.md

 ---
-title: 'Infrastructure as Code (IaC)'
+title: "Infrastructure as Code (IaC)"
 description:
-  'Infrastructure as Code (IaC) is the process of managing and provisioning infrastructure through machine-readable definition files and scripts rather than manual configuration.
+  "Infrastructure as Code (IaC) is the process of managing and provisioning infrastructure through machine-readable definition files and scripts rather than manual configuration.
 This practice enables automation and consistency in managing infrastructure.
-It involves using configuration files, such as YAML or JSON, to describe the desired state of infrastructure resources, such as servers, networks, and storage, and using tools to deploy and manage these resources automatically.'
+It involves using configuration files, such as YAML or JSON, to describe the desired state of infrastructure resources, such as servers, networks, and storage, and using tools to deploy and manage these resources automatically."
 ---

 # Infrastructure as Code (IaC)